<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2010/04/looking-a-lot-like-a-record.html" />
+<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2014/04/looks-like-were-getting-close.html" />

 <author>